 In 1952, there were just 1.65 million borrowers, but in March 2022 the amount of owner-occupier homes in the UK was the highest it’s been since 2002, at 16.1 million.
 Before the financial crash of 2008, lenders approved loans which didn’t require verification to confirm the borrower’s affordability.
 Now, things are vastly different, with evidence or proof of regular income and assets required.

-As the mortgage market adjusted to the new world post-financial crisis, the wants and needs of consumers diversified rapidly.
-What once may have once been considered as an ‘unusual’ or ‘risky’ mortgage application – main source of income paid in as Euros, for example – started to become commonplace, and many lenders started to fall behind.
+Whilst the market adjusted post-financial crisis, the needs of customers diversified rapidly.
+Previously ‘unusual’ cases - the main source of income paid in Euros, for example – started to become commonplace.

-Our qualified underwriters manually asses each application holistically based on the customer's needs.
-Our lending decisions are made by people, not computers; every application is considered on its own merit.
+Our qualified underwriters manually assess every application, reviewing each holistically based on the customer's needs.
+Our lending decisions are made by people, not by technology, and every application is considered on its own merit.